 Cost of Mulch Installation by Location

-All costs listed in this pricing guide are national average costs.
+All the mulching services costs in this pricing guide are national average costs.
 On a local scale, factors such as mulch prices, labor costs, and delivery fees may be higher or lower than the average costs.
+Given these variations, it’s a wise idea to look up mulch prices near you to get a more accurate estimate for your specific location.

 Varied prices are often due to how local suppliers decide to set their rates.
 If you live far away from a supplier, your mulch vendor may charge a high delivery fee.

 Determining how much mulch you need takes a few simple calculations.
-Grab a pen, paper, and your favorite thinking cap:
+Grab a pen, paper, calculator, and your thinking cap:

 W x H = square footage of the rectangular area